surma/surma.dev/content/things/cost-of-convenience.md

 </figure>

 Especially abstractions that make it easier to write code have become incredibly popular, which only reinforces the trend of making a “good DX” a core part of a project.
 Abstraction authors want to take work off of developers and dig a [pit of success] for them.
 However, I believe that we haven’t figured out when and how to give a developer access to an abstraction or how to evaluate when an abstraction is worth using.
-Abstractions are usually designed with specific use-cases.
+Abstractions are usually designed for a set of specific use-cases.
 The problems, however, start when a developer wants to do something that the abstraction did not anticipate.

 ## Escape hatches

 When the abstraction proves to be insufficient or overbearing, it is often necessary to _pierce_ the abstraction and work under the hood.
 In some cases that means just not using the abstraction.
 However, as frameworks often put themselves at the core of any architecture, it can be hard to opt out.
 After all, the developer’s code is written for the framework and can’t run without it.
 To address this, frameworks sometimes provide intentional holes in their abstraction, little “escape hatches”, that allow the developer to access the underlying platform primitive.
 For example, React has the [`ref` property][ref] to get ahold of a component’s corresponding DOM element, exposing the underlying platform primitive.

-> **Offramp:** This is one of the strong benefits of libraries vs frameworks for me.
-Frameworks shape your code, and each framework is different.
-If, at some later point in time, you have outgrown the framework or the framework has stagnated for too long, it will be hard to switch it out for something else.
-The contact surface with libraries is often very small and as such switching out a library for another is a much smaller task.
+> **Offramp:** For me, this is one of the benefits of libraries vs frameworks.
+Especially at a larger scale, you start by using a framework, but at some later point in time, you find yourself having outgrown the framework (or the framework has stagnated for too long), and you want to switch.
+This can be really hard, because frameworks shape your code, and each framework is different, so there is no easy migration path.
+The contact surface with libraries, on the other hand, is often very small, making a switch from one library to another a much smaller task, with a low blast radius.

 Escape hatches are, in my opinion, an absolute necessity in any library or framework.
 It is near impossible to anticipate every possible use case, and providing escape hatches allows developers to work around a restriction and keep moving rather than getting stuck.